Which Oil is Best for a Kidney Patient?

 This type of processing also offers a delicate buttery flavor without the pungent notes of extra virgin olive oil.

-The antioxidants in avocado oil may improve cholesterol levels, blood vessel function and regulate blood sugar.
 Another antioxidant tocopherol found in avocado oil can prevent the production of free radicals at high temperatures in dark situations.

 This may help make avocado oil a good oil for cooking.